Making Tax Digital for VAT: What you need to know ahead of April 2019May 9, 2018

 What software is available for Making Tax Digital?

-For most taxpayers who are operating on a fairly standard accounting package (for example, Sage or Zero) it’s expected that the providers will adapt their software to take account of these digital changes.
+For most taxpayers who are operating on a fairly standard accounting package (for example, Sage or Xero) it’s expected that the providers will adapt their software to take account of these digital changes.
 However, for larger businesses that may have two or three accounting systems that merge and are brought together at head office, for example, or use quite a lot of spreadsheets to gather information, there will be a need to digitise the process of gathering all that information into one place to then submit a VAT return, and that will require software that’s only currently being developed.

 How much will Making Tax Digital cost?

 Many clients have been asking how much the change will cost.
 Revenue and Customs estimate that it will cost very little, most clients think that it will cost a lot more.
-It’s unclear at this stage how much more Sage and Zero and providers like that will charge in addition to their normal charges, but it’s clear that there will be an additional cost, that software will need to be procured, and that won’t be free.
+It’s unclear at this stage how much more Sage and Xero and providers like that will charge in addition to their normal charges, but it’s clear that there will be an additional cost, that software will need to be procured, and that won’t be free.
 And certainly Customs have said they won’t provide any software themselves.

 The proposed system is different from the current system because, while it’s currently calculating a VAT return and then going to the internet, going to the HMRC website and submitting numbers through there, there will be an electronic portal that your software system will talk to, and there will be no manual intervention in submitting a VAT return.